 enhanced visual format

-an alternative visual display format supporting personal choices such as text size, color contrast, and preferred language.
+A display format that is an alternative visual format supporting personal screen display choices such as text size, color contrast, and preferred language.

-error correction code

-Coding system that allows data being read or transmitted to be checked for errors and, when detected, corrects those errors.

-error rate

-Ratio of the number of errors that occur to the volume of data processed.

-escalation of privilege

-An attack on a system where the attacker is using some means to bypass security controls in order to attain a higher privilege level on the target system.

-exhausted ballot

-Refers to processing a ranked choice voting contest on a cast ballot, when that ballot becomes inactive and cannot be advanced in the tabulation for a contest because there are no further valid rankings on the ballot for continuing contest options.

-expected mark

-Mark that falls wholly or partially inside a contest option position.

-eXtensible markup language

-A text-based language used to organize and present information on the World Wide Web.

-Synonyms: XML

 extraneous mark

 A mark on a paper ballot that appears to be unrelated to the act of indicating a voter's selection.
-Examples include: a mark made unintentionally by a voter that is obviously not related to making a selection; a hesitation mark, a dot within or outside of the contest option
+Examples include: a mark made unintentionally by a voter that is obviously not related to making a selection; a hesitation mark, a dot within or outside of the